holdenc20/Maze/README.md

 # Maze

 This program makes a 30 by 30 maze and solves it.
-Note: can be adjusted in the MazeRunner class.
+Note: Size of maze can be adjusted in the MazeRunner class.

 The head of the maze is in the top left and the end is at the bottom right.